galaxyproject/galaxy_mentor_network/Mentorship Guidelines.md

 **Expectations**

--Availability to guide mentees and answer all their questions to the best of your ability.
+- Availability to guide mentees and answer all their questions to the best of your ability.

--Detailed and Timely reviews on projects or contributions.
+- Detailed and Timely reviews on projects or contributions.

--At least 30 minutes of meeting calls between you and your mentee is held weekly.
+- At least 30 minutes of meeting calls between you and your mentee is held weekly.

--Attend a Mentor training session: a link to the training video will be provided in your mail.
+- Attend a Mentor training session: a link to the training video will be provided in your mail.

--Report issues or ask questions in the GMentor community chat.
+- Report issues or ask questions in the GMentor community chat.

--Support is provided for all mentors in the matrix chat.
+- Support is provided for all mentors in the matrix chat.

 ## Network Managers